-Measuring the Free Fatty Acids of an olive oil is the oldest product control and classification system used for oils, even if it is not alone sufficient to define the overall quality of a product.
+Measuring the Acidity of an olive oil is the oldest product control and classification system used for oils, even if it is not alone sufficient to define the overall quality of a product.

 The product categories of olive oil have been coded by the European Union in Directive 136/6623/ECC, Reg.
 EC 2568/91 and, finally, in Reg.
 EC 1989/03 according to its acidity.